TannerCDev/ud405personal/README.md

 # 2D Game Development with LibGDX

-A personal fork of 2D Game Development with LibGDX by Udacity for use in learning LibGDX.
+A personal fork of 2D Game Development with LibGDX by Udacity for use in learning LibGDX

 Credits to Udacity: